streamich/freestyler/docs/en/how-it-works.md

 /* etc... */
 ```

-Because there is not much variation on Low Cardinality styles they are all grouped
+Because there is not much variation in Low Cardinality styles they are all grouped
-together and injects with a single class name.
+together and injected with a single class name.

 ### High Cardinality